hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/configpackage.md

 echo "Starting configuration with option '$1' on node"
 ```

-Open a terminal and change into the folder `/deploy/example_catalog/mycentos`.

-Create a tar file with the appconfig:
+In the directory `/deploy/example_catalog/mycentos`, create a tar file with the appconfig:

 ```bash
 chmod +x appconfig/startscript
 tar cvzf appconfig.tgz appconfig/
 ```

-Update the Dockerfile so that it now contains:
+Create or update the Dockerfile in the `mycentos` directory so that it now contains:

 ```Dockerfile
 FROM bluedata/centos7:4.1